autoapply/autoapply/docs/configuration.md

 ### `headers`

-HTTP headers to send for each request
+HTTP headers to send with each response

 ```yaml
 call: